DEVOTIONALS

 We have seen how God cares for those with messed up lives and

-who do not have a relationship with Him, and we have seen how
+those who don’t have a relationship with Him; and we have seen

-He cares for those with an active relationship with Him.
-God has
+how He cares for those with an active relationship with Him.
+God

-love (and time) for every individual and we should not allow Satan
+has love (and time) for every individual and we shouldn’t allow

 ACTION:

-What kind of relationship do you have with the Lord?
-Have you
+– What kind of relationship do I have with the Lord?

-time’ serving the Lord and pointing others to Him, so they can
+the Lord and pointing others to Him, so they can also

 God didn’t save us to ‘sit’, did He?
 He equips us to answer His call